Force over Distance: Chapter 43

 “Yeah,” Scott said softly.
 “Yeah, she could.”

-A shower of sparks rained down from the wall interface where Volker and Brody had been working.
-The two scientists jumped back, startled, as the room faded into utter darkness.
+A shower of sparks rained from the wall interface where Volker and Brody worked.
+The two scientists jumped back, startled, as the room plunged into utter darkness.

 “I take it this is a good sign?”
-Young asked dryly.
+Young asked.

 Volker’s iPhone lit up the void.